mikefarah/yq/pkg/yqlib/doc/usage/csv-tsv.md

 # CSV
-Encode/Decode to CSV or TSV.
+Encode/Decode/Roundtrip CSV and TSV files.

 ## Encode
 Currently supports arrays of homogenous flat objects, that is: no nesting and it assumes the _first_ object has all the keys required: